Skip to content

 Greek τὴν ἀρχὴν ὅ τι καὶ λαλῶ ὑμῖν

-That Jesus should say something like "What I also speak to you" or "what I have been speaking" in answer to a simple question is quite the pointless answer, and even makes him sound incapable of explaining.
+That he should say something like "What I also speak to you" or "what I have been speaking" in answer to a simple question is quite the pointless answer, and even makes him sound incapable of explaining.

 • "καὶ" (kai): The conjunction "also/and/even"

-• "λαλῶ" (lalō): "to utter, talk"
+• "λαλῶ" (lalō): "to utter, chatter"

 • "ὑμῖν" (hymin): The second person plural pronoun "you all/yourselves" in the dative case.